palkan/rubanok/README.md

 end
 ```

-**NOTE:** matching only match the exact values; more complex matching could be added in the future.
+**NOTE:** Rubanok only matches exact values; more complex matching could be added in the future.

 ### Rule activation

 Rubanok _activates_ a rule by checking whether the corresponding keys are present in the params object.
 All the fields must be present to apply the rule.

-Sometimes you might want to make some fields optional (or event all of them).
-You can use `activate_on` and `activate_always` options for that:
+Some fields may be optional, or perhaps even all of them.
+You can use `activate_on` and `activate_always` options to mark something as an optional key instead of a required one:

 ```ruby
 # Always apply the rule; use default values for keyword args